 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America. … Done…the seventeenth day of September, in the year of our LORD one thousand seven hundred and eighty seven.” –George Washington and the delegates

-Much of the burden of insult done to our Constitution by members of the executive, legislative and judicial branches of government, will be shouldered by the next generation, including my children, and it will take clear-headed young conservatives in their generation to hold the line against tyranny.
+Much of the burden of insult done to our Constitution by members of the executive, legislative and judicial branches of government, will be shouldered by the next generation, including my children, and as in the path, forthright and steadfast young conservatives in their generation will have to hold the line against tyranny.

 Like millions of other American Patriots, especially parents, I am of the same opinion as Thomas Paine on the matter of passing our burden to them: “If there must be trouble, let it be in my day, that my child may have peace.”

 A majority of Americans are “progressively” being led astray by an empty promise of “hope and change.”
 What the nation received instead was a perilous attempt by a small cadre of Leftist elites who have vowed to make good on Barack Obama’s radical commitment to “fundamentally transform the United States of America.”

 To arm yourself with the right intellectual ammo to reverse that transformation, I invite you to read any or all of these collected essays outlining the Liberty proclaimed in our Declaration of Independence, and enshrined in our nation’s Constitution.
 After all, if we are to “secure the Blessings of Liberty to ourselves and our Posterity,” we must first know precisely what it is we’re defending.